 According to a study, soft water makes your skin smooth and clean, while hard water does not.
-When people were asked to wash their face with soft waters, and then with their regular water, they claimed to feel like soap was not coming off.
+When people were asked to wash their face with soft water, and then with their regular water, they claimed to feel like SoapSoap was not coming off.
 This is because they have never felt such softness on their face before.

 Hard water causes scaling on water-using appliances, such as kettles, and it speeds up the rusting process.
 The scaling causes loss of efficiency and appliance breakdowns.

 For example, it affects the heating coils in coffee makers, and it clogs the holes and water passages in washing machines, faucets, and dishwashers.
-The scaling can affect the water flow in pipes in just a few years.
+In addition, the scaling can affect the water flow in pipes in just a few years.

 When you wash your clothes in hard water, it affects the fabrics.
 The rough molecules of calcium and magnesium damage it badly.
 So you might get torn or worn-through clothes sooner than expected.

-While it is not only difficult to wash and clean with hard water, it also takes longer, causing long-term effects on time efficiency.
+While it is difficult to wash and clean with hard water, it also takes longer, causing long-term effects on time efficiency.